-City employees who join the Federated City Employees' Retirement System on or after September 30, 2012, are eligible for Classic Tier 1 membership if they meet the following requirements:
+City employees who join the Federated City Employees' Retirement System are eligible for reciprocity if they meet the following requirements:

-- 1. You must have been an active member in a reciprocal system prior to January 1, 2013.
-If your service in a reciprocal system was on or after January 1, 2013, you will be placed in Tier 2, not Classic Tier 1.
-As a Tier 2 member you may qualify for reciprocity under that plan.
-[SJMC 3.28.030.28(B)] - 2.
-You must join the Federated City Employees' Retirement System within six months of terminating employment with a reciprocal system or you must join a reciprocal system within six months of terminating City of San José employment.
+1. You must join the Federated City Employees' Retirement System within six months of terminating employment with a reciprocal system or you must join a reciprocal system within six months of terminating City of San José employment.
 If your move between systems took place prior to January 1, 1976, the maximum time between leaving one plan and joining the other is 90 days.

+[SJMC 3.28.030.28(B)(2); 3.28.2410(A)]

+2. You must not have concurrent or overlapping service between agencies.
+For example, if you leave a PERS agency using a week of vacation for your final week and start with the City of San Jose during that vacation time, you have concurrent payroll running at both agencies which would make you ineligible for reciprocity.
+There must be a complete break in service from one agency to the other for reciprocity eligibility.

 [SJMC 3.28.2410(A)]

-- 3. You must not have concurrent or overlapping service between agencies.
-For example, if you leave a PERS agency and report vacation time before your actual separation date, and then start with the City of San José during that vacation time, you have concurrent payroll running at both agencies and will not be eligible for reciprocity.
-There must be a complete break in service from one agency to the other for reciprocity eligibility.
-[SJMC 3.28.2410(A)] - 4.
-Except for the use of average monthly salary described below, the benefits of reciprocity apply only if your transfer between this retirement system and a reciprocal system, or from a reciprocal system to this retirement system, takes place after December 9, 1994.
+3. Except for the use of average monthly salary described below, the benefits of reciprocity apply only if your transfer between this retirement system and a reciprocal system, or from a reciprocal system to this retirement system, takes place after December 9, 1994.

 [SJMC 3.28.2410(B) & (C)]